 I’ve become a big fan of harvesting lessons from both successes and failures.
-One of my favorite tools for doing so is the formal After Action Review.
-(This is also sometimes called ‘hotwash’ or ‘hot wash’.)
+One of my favorite tools for doing so is the formal or informal After Action Review.
+(This is also sometimes called a ‘hotwash’ or ‘hot wash’.)

 Keys to a good After Action Review meeting:

 - Only include the people who took part in the action (including planning it)

 - No names, no ranks – everybody speaks their mind, and past performance is referred to by title or position, never by name.
 No ego, no fear, just truth and openness.
 Everybody is subordinate to the mission.

 - Focus is on fixing the future (not assigning blame for the past)

 - Put the needs of the firm above your need to be right, to be perfect, to be safe – approach the task of improving our process with humility and candor.